PoCInnovation/Pool2023/Software/day04/1 - Auth/Golang/README.md

         - Set the status as 403
         - Send back `Forbidden`

-> ⚠️ Do forget to use `StatusCode` from the `http` package
+> ⚠️ Don't forget to use `StatusCode` from the `http` package

-## Step 2 - JWT, ou JSON Web Token
+## Step 2 - JWT, or JSON Web Token

 ### Concept

-JSON Web Token are used to share security token between entities, it can be user or a service.<br>
+JSON Web Token are used to share security tokens between entities, it can be user or a service.<br>
 It's a signed electronic signature to verify consumer's identity.
 It's common to use [HMAC](https://en.wikipedia.org/wiki/HMAC) or [RSA](https://en.wikipedia.org/wiki/RSA_(cryptosystem)) to sign tokens.<br>
-Those token can be store in cookies, but they can also be sent in a header.
+Those token can be stored in cookies, but they can also be sent in a header.

 A JWT (JSON Web Token) is composed of 3 parts: `Header`, `Payload` and `Signature`.<br>
 For more information about JWT, go to [jwt.io](https://jwt.io/introduction/).
 You can also use a [debugger](https://jwt.io/#debugger-io) to visualize the different parts of a jwt.

-The classic workflow for JWT authentication is :
+The classic workflow for JWT authentication is:
 1. You authenticate yourself with your credential (username, password, etc...)
 2. API will sign those credentials with a secret key
-3. API send back the token to the user
+3. API sends back the token to the user
 4. The client put the token to authenticate him in the header

 ### Practice